ModCoderPack/MCPBot_Reborn-Issues/CONVENTIONS.md

 Method Parameter Names
 ----------------------
- - If a name clashes with that of a field or a type name, it should be prefixed with `in`
+ - If a name clashes with that of a field or a type name, it should be suffixed with `In`
  - Parameters of certain types should always get named according to the following list:
      - `BlockPos` arguments should be named `pos` when there is a single one, and `*Pos` when there are multiple
      - Parameters of the `IWorldReaderBase` and related type should be `worldIn`